 This message will then be shown to the seller or partner-rider to convince them that payment has been made.
 Because of the anonymity, timing, and wording of the message, it's difficult for many to determine if it's authentic or not.
 All the while, the “buyer” pressures the partner-rider to hand over the item.
 By the time either the partner-rider or seller finds out the confirmation message was false, the bogus buyer has already disappeared with the goods without paying for it.
 Once again, this scam leaves the rider robbed of his money.

 As a means of security, delivery services like Lalamove or Grab typically impose a cash on delivery limit, usually around PhP2,000 to prevent large-scale scams.
 Amounts below this ceiling can be easily covered by the company.
-Amounts larger than this altogether are discouraged for obvious reasons.
+Amounts larger than this all together are discouraged for obvious reasons.

 Nonetheless, with some riders looking to score more deliveries, a bigger paycheck, and a better rating, the temptation is often too much to resist.
 Similar to the bogus package scheme mentioned above, these big-ticket items work in the same way, only with a heftier pricetag.